What This Covers

 Personal Property Memorandum (PPM)

 A supplemental document used with a will or revocable trust to designate who receives specific tangible personal property (like jewelry, furniture, art, or collectibles) after the testator or grantor dies.
-It cannot transfer real estate, money or financial accounts, business interests, or intangible property.

 Pour-Over Will